Cell theory: Membrane and bulk phase theories

 Over the same time period, it was shown (Procter and Wilson, 1916) that gels, which do not have a semipermeable membrane, would swell in dilute solutions.

-Loeb (1920) also studied gelatin extensively, with and without a membrane, showing that more of the properties attributed to the plasma membrane could be duplicated in gels without a membrane.
+Jacques Loeb (1920) also studied gelatin extensively, with and without a membrane, showing that more of the properties attributed to the plasma membrane could be duplicated in gels without a membrane.
 In particular, he found that an electrical potential difference between the gelatin and the outside medium could be developed, based on the H^{+} concentration.
 Some criticisms of the membrane theory developed in the 1930s, based on observations such as the ability of some cells to swell and increase their surface area by a factor of 1000.
 A lipid layer cannot stretch to that extent without becoming a patchwork (thereby losing its barrier properties).
 Such criticisms stimulated continued studies on protoplasm as the principal agent determining cell permeability properties.

 In 1938, Fischer and Suer proposed that water in the protoplasm is not free but in a chemically combined form—the protoplasm represents a combination of protein, salt and water—and demonstrated the basic similarity between swelling in living tissues and the swelling of gelatin and fibrin gels.
 Dimitri Nasonov (1944) viewed proteins as the central components responsible for many properties of the cell, including electrical properties.

 By the 1940s, the bulk phase theories were not as well developed as the membrane theories.
 In 1941, Brooks and Brooks published a monograph, "The Permeability of Living Cells", which rejects the bulk phase theories.

-Emergence of the steady-state membrane pump concept
+Steady-state membrane pump concept

 With the development of radioactive tracers, it was shown that cells are not impermeable to Na^{+}.
 This was difficult to explain with the membrane barrier theory, so the sodium pump was proposed to continually remove Na^{+} as it permeates cells.
 This drove the concept that cells are in a state of dynamic equilibrium, constantly using energy to maintain ion gradients.
 In 1935, Karl Lohmann discovered ATP and its role as a source of energy for cells, so the concept of a metabolically-driven sodium pump was proposed.

-The tremendous success of Hodgkin, Huxley, and Katz in the development of the membrane theory of cellular membrane potentials, with differential equations that modeled the phenomena correctly, provided even more support for the membrane pump hypothesis.
+The success of Hodgkin, Huxley, and Katz in the development of the membrane theory of cellular membrane potentials, with differential equations that modeled the phenomena correctly, provided further support for the membrane pump hypothesis.

 The modern view of the plasma membrane is of a fluid lipid bilayer that has protein components embedded within it.
 The structure of the membrane is now known in great detail, including 3D models of many of the hundreds of different proteins that are bound to the membrane.

 These major developments in cell physiology placed the membrane theory in a position of dominance and stimulated the imagination of most physiologists, who now apparently accept the theory as fact—there are, however, a few dissenters.